Syphon/Jitter/README.md

 Installation
 ====

-Jit.gl.syphonclient.mxo & jit.gl.syphonserver.mxo and included help files (.maxhelp) should all be installed into a file path that Max can see.

-We now distribute the externals as a Package for Max 6, so simply move the "Syphon" package folder to your Max Applications "packages" and all help files, examples, and externals should be automatically added to the Max search path.
+We now distribute the externals as a Package for Max 6, so simply move the "Syphon" package folder to your Max Applications "packages" and all help files, examples, and externals will be automatically added to the Max search path.

 Instructions
 ====